urql-graphql/urql/.changeset/spicy-beds-allow.md

 '@urql/core': patch
 ---

-Include /internal in the npm-release
+Fix missing `@urql/core/internal` entrypoint in the npm-release, which was previously not included.